evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric_Performance/_index.md

 The MG Marvel R Electric Performance, with dimensions of 4674 mm in length, 1919 mm in width, and 1618 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The MG Marvel R Electric Performance is available in a total of 5 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the MG Marvel R Electric Performance, allowing you to customize your vehicle to suit your style and driving preferences.
+The MG Marvel R Electric Performance offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).